Birch Class - Weekly Bulletin - Term 1

 Mrs Kerry - Teaching assistant (afternoons)

 What to wear and bring to school

-Termly timetable, termly learning overview and homework
+Termly timetable, termly learning overview and home learning project

 The termly learning overview will be published on this class page at the start of each term so that you are aware of what your child is learning across all the curriculum subjects.